• Skip to primary navigation

 Sliced vanilla sponge cake roll on a serving board.

-How to make sponge cake roll
+How to make vanilla sponge cake roll

-Step 1.
-Prepare a 12 x 16 inch (30 x 40 cm) non-spill baking sheet or a large baking tray lined with parchment paper.
+Step 1: Prepare a 12 x 16-inch (30 x 40 cm) non-spill baking sheet or a large baking tray lined with parchment paper.

-Step 2.
-To make a sponge cake, preheat the oven to 390°F (200°C).
+Step 2: To make a sponge cake, preheat the oven to 390°F (200°C).
 Sift cake flour with a flour sifter and set aside.

-Step 5.
-Bring the bowl over a water bath and whisk with a hand whisk until the egg mixture reaches 104°F (40°C): check it with a cooking thermometer.
+Step 5: Bring the bowl over a water bath and whisk with a hand whisk until the egg mixture reaches 104°F (40°C): check it with a cooking thermometer.

-Step 6.
-Remove the bowl from the water bath and use an electric or stand mixer with a whisk attachment to beat at high speed for 6-7 minutes.
+Step 6: Remove the bowl from the water bath and use an electric or stand mixer with a whisk attachment to beat at high speed for 6-7 minutes.

-Step 7.
-Reduce the mixer speed when the mixture thickens and turns white, triples in volume, and the dough falls like a thick ribbon from the mixer beaters.
+Step 7: Reduce the mixer speed when the mixture thickens and turns white, triples in volume, and the dough falls like a thick ribbon from the mixer beaters.
 Beat at low speed for 2 minutes to adjust the batter's texture (photo 1).

-Step 8.
-Sift the flour once again over the bowl with the principal preparation and gently mix with a rubber spatula.
+Step 8: Sift the flour once again over the bowl with the principal preparation and gently mix with a rubber spatula.
 Work from the bottom to the top while turning the bowl counterclockwise.

 Beaten eggs with sugar in a bowl.